Aswini Hospital

 Aswini Hospital is a private hospital situated in Thrissur, in the Kerala state of India.
 It is situated near Vadakkechira Bus stand and Poonkunam railway station in Thrissur Corporation.
 Established as a 40-bed hospital in 1987, it is now a 300-bed Multi-Super Speciality General Hospital.
 The hospital also runs the Aswini School of Nursing in Nadathara, Thrissur.
 The hospital offers treatment to the people of Thrissur, Palakkad and Malappuram districts.

-Sugathan K K is the managing director of the hospital and O.P Achuthankutty is the chairman.
+Sugadhan K K is the managing director of the hospital and Mr Pradeep Chandran is the chairman.
 There are 80 Doctors serving in the hospital.